 Whitehorse General Hospital

-Outpatient physiotherapy services is provided to clients with orthopeadic, neurological and respiratory problems.
+Outpatient physiotherapy services are provided to clients with orthopaedic, neurological and respiratory problems.
 UV-B light therapy for skin conditions and a pelvic floor program focusing on incontinence and pelvic pain are also available.
 Clients with Workers Compensation Claims are generally not seen by our service and should be referred to private physiotherapy services.
 Clients with Extended Health coverage are encouraged to attend private physiotherapy services.
 All clients must have a physician’s referral to receive therapy.
 Since services to all Yukoners is offered, there may be significant wait times.

 The Yukon Government employs physiotherapists in the Continuing Care Branch; Home Care; Intermediate Care; Extended Care, and the Department of Education – Special Programs.
 Therapists work in a multi-disciplinary team setting and provide services to clients in the capital city of Whitehorse and the communities outside of Whitehorse.
-Physiotherapists in Extended and Intermediate Care are based in facilities (Copper Ridge Place and Macauley Lodge respectively), Home Care provides services in the home setting and Education staff are based in schools.
+Physiotherapists in Extended and Intermediate Care are based in facilities (Copper Ridge Place and Macauley Lodge respectively), Home Care provides services in the home setting and Education staff is based in schools.
 Therapists work with a wide variety of conditions and often collaborate with service providers in the community and larger centres to deliver client-focused care.

 Child Development Centre